Carli Lloyd scores 5 goals, US women rout Paraguay 9-0

 Lloyd scored a pair of goals in the opening five minutes, and added her third and fourth before halftime as the United States built a 6-0 lead.
 She added her final goal in the 61st.

-Lloyd, 39, has 133 international goals in 313 appearances with the national team.
+Lloyd has 133 international goals in 313 appearances with the national team.
 She moved in front of Kristine Lilly for third on the career list.

+“She’s an absolute legend, just being on the field, she’s a threat, no matter who we play, when we play, where we play,” U.S. coach Vlatko Andonovski said.
+“Her mentality is something that’s unseen.
+She’s just hungry for scoring goals, just hungry to get better, and whether we play for a medal or we play Paraguay, it makes no difference.
+She wants to score goals.”

 Lloyd’s scoring outburst was reminiscent of the 2015 World Cup final, when she scored three goals in the first 16 minutes against Japan.
 She announced she plans to retire from soccer after the team’s four post-Olympic games.

-“That was fun,” she said.
+“That was fun,” she said about the game.
 “I don’t know, I’m just trying to savor it because I want time to go a little bit slower, because one game is down and I have three left.”

 It was Lloyd’s first career five-goal game.
 She has nine career hat tricks, one fewer than Mia Hamm.